Ford F-150 Insurance Rates

 Rates are averaged for all Ford F-150 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Ford F-150 Insurance
+How to Find the Best Ford F-150 Insurance

-The following is a summary of the data that was covered above.
+Below you'll find a brief recap of the data that was illustrated above.

-- Policyholders who purchase higher liability limits will pay around $430 each year to increase from a 30/60 limit to the 250/500 level
+- Insureds who may need more liability protection will pay an extra $440 each year to go from a minimum limit to the 250/500 level

-- Teens are expensive to insure, costing up to $402 each month if full coverage is included
+- Youthful drivers pay higher rates, costing as high as $402 per month if full coverage is included

 Now that’s a lot of information to absorb from one article.
 The key takeaways we want you to learn are that auto insurance costs are constantly changing.
 The cost to insure a Ford F-150 today will be different that the cost in six or 12 months.